Genomicsplc/variantkey/README.md

 ## Description

-This project contains tools to generate and process a 64 bit Unsigned Integer Keys for Human Genetic Variants

-The VariantKey is sortable for chromosome and position, and it is also fully reversible for variants with up to 11 bases between Reference and Alternate alleles.
-It can be used to sort, search and match variant-based data easily and very quickly.
+A genetic variant is often referred as a single entity but, for a given genome assembly, it is usually represented as a set of four components with variable length: *chromosome*, *position*, *reference* and *alternate* allele.
+There is no guarantee that these components are represented in a consistent way across different data sources.
+The numerical dbSNP reference record representation (rs#) only covers a subset of all possible variants and it is not bijective.
+Processing variant-based data can be really inefficient due to the necessity to perform four different comparison operations for each variant, three of which are string comparisons.
+Working with strings, in contrast of numbers, poses extra challenges on memory allocation and data-representation.

+**VariantKey**, a novel reversible numerical encoding schema for human genetic variants, overcome these limitations by allowing to process variants as a single 64 bit numeric entities while preserving the ability to be searched and sorted per chromosome and position.

+The individual components of short variants (up to 11 bases between REF and ALT alleles) can be directly read back from the VariantKey, while long variants requires a lookup table for reference and alternate allele strings.

+This software library can be used to generate and reverse VariantKeys.

+### IMPORTANT

-**IMPORTANT**: This model assumes that the variants have been:
+This model assumes that the variants have been:

 a. **decomposed** to convert multialleic variants to bialleic ones (`REF` and single `ALT`).
 In VCF files this can be done using the [vt decompose -s](https://genome.sph.umich.edu/wiki/Vt#Decompose) command,

 b. **normalized** as in ["Unified representation of genetic variants" - Tan et al. 2015](https://academic.oup.com/bioinformatics/article/31/13/2202/196142).
 In VCF files this can be done using the [vt normalize](https://genome.sph.umich.edu/wiki/Vt#Normalization) command.

 ## VariantKey Format